anynines/a9s-kubernetes-training/website/docs/postgresql/40-building-the-pg-stateful-set/35-stateful-set-init.md

 [...]
 ```

-Equipped with access to the Pod labels, the following BASH script accomplishes the initialization as described above:
+Equipped with access to the Pod labels, the following BASH script accomplishes the initialization as described above.

+Create the file `pg-init.sh` with the following content:

 ```bash
 #!/bin/bash